devopskube/devopskube/charts/nginx-ingress/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

+## Check nginx

+``
+curl <IP>/healthz
+curl <IP>:18080/nginx_status
+``

 # Todo

 * the naming of the default-backend should be adopted, since right now the name is default backend without any release-name
 * There is a dependency on the config-map of gogs (ssh), this should get adopted as well (to fix this right now, you do need to install gogs before installing nginx-ingress)
+* because of https://github.com/kubernetes/kubernetes/issues/23920 we need to use hostNetwork: true in the ingress-controller, against all examples (thanks to [bacongobbler](http://blog.bacongobbler.com/)) for pointing this out to me